EDChui/docker-to-aws-demo/README.md

 It can be done in IntelliJ under the Gradle Project.
 ![Clean and build Gradle project](./doc/images/gradle-clean-and-build.jpg)

+Alternatively, we can configure the `docker-compose.yml` that the service `book` is built from `Dockerfile.noNeedPrebuilt` instead `Dockerfile`, then there is no need to preform a Gradle build as the build will be performed when building the Docker image each time.
+Note that this method will take a longer time for building the Docker image.

 ## Step 2 - Run `docker-compose`